 This course seeks to establish the institutional framework within which organisations and workers operate within the Caribbean.
-The organisation is located within the regulatory framework and in relation to the activities of formal organisations such as trade unions, employers and worker associations, and other relevant groups in the wider society.
-It is intended that an appreciation of the way in which labour/management relations are realised in actuality will be achieved
+The organisation is located within the regulatory framework, and in relation to the activities of formal organisations such as trade unions, employers and workers associations, and other relevant groups in the wider society.
+It is intended that an appreciation of the way in which labour/management relations are realised in actuality will be achieved.
+However, rather than being strictly descriptive, it is expected that there will be evidence of a reasonable degree of analytical ability among the participants.